xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Groups.rst

   .. warning::
       When using ActiveDirectory, you typically set the option ``Relation between groups and users`` to ``User contains the list of its associated groups`` If so, you **must** add a line mapping the "usergroup" for your user.
-This mapping *will not* be actually used by TYPO3 but will let the LDAP engine known which attribute is used to evalue the group membership.
+This mapping *will not* be actually used by TYPO3 but will let the LDAP engine know which attribute is used to evaluate the group membership.

       Example::